Exodus of oil ETF investors signals expected market weakness

-NEW YORK (Reuters) - Oil investors are hastening their exit from exchange-traded funds, a move that some analysts argue is a form of protection in light of weak market fundamentals ahead.
+NEW YORK, May 11 (Reuters) - Oil investors are hastening their exit from exchange-traded funds, a move that some analysts argue is a form of protection in light of weak market fundamentals ahead.

 Four of the largest oil-specific exchange traded funds, including the U.S. Oil Fund (USO), had outflows of $478 million in the three weeks to May 6, according to data from ThomsonReuters Lipper, marking the biggest withdrawal since the start of 2014.